rclone/rclone/MANUAL.md

 If the server can't do `CleanUp` then `rclone cleanup` will return an error.

+‡‡ Note that while Box implements this it has to delete every file idividually so it will be slower than emptying the trash via the WebUI

 ### ListR ###

 The remote supports a recursive list to list all the contents beneath